Just Breathe 101: Respiration and the Impact on Health, Posture, Pain, Movement, and Performance. An evidence-based practice solution.

 Dysfunction of the respiratory complex, trunk muscular imbalances, muscular inhibition and weakness, myofascial restrictions, loss of axial rotation and chronic hyperventilation, all have significant effects on posture, trunk stability, chronic pain, upper extremity, and lower extremity function and motion.
 This seminar series will enable the student to connect the negative effects of dysfunction of respiration to specific pathologies and generate answers on the management of these pathologies.

-Use coupon code JUNEBESTPRICE for a 30% discount
+Use coupon code JUSTBREATHE101COUPON for discount